Monday, January 30

 Since I'm an on-again, off-again, pseudo vegetarian, I look to peanut butter as a source of protein.
 (That's a good excuse for stealing a few spoonfuls here and there, right?)
 Well, apparently yesterday was National Peanut Butter Day...and I didn't even have so much as a piece of toast, or smear of jam to mark the occasion.

 So far winter has been on the mild side.
 I haven't had the usual angst-ridden longings for sunnier weather.
-(But watch what happens as a result of writing that down.)
+(Watch what happens as a result of writing that down.)

 Even though I haven't felt the urge to bury myself under 300 blankets while inhaling Meyer lemons for the next two months, I still crave the warm, summer-drenched ambiance of citrus.
 Any form of citrus.
 Yes, even a tangerine-vanilla martini (or two).